SvenErikLarsen/AHK-Telegram-Translation/README.md

 CTRL+* => Insert a token wrapped in two asterisks \*\*on each side**
 >-insert double asterisk \*\*
--inserts token by simulating CTRL+I input
+-insert token by simulating CTRL+I input
 -insert double asterisk \*\* after token

 <b> (Remember to change /nb/ in the script URL to your language code)</b>